parody/flock/README.md

 # When should I use it?

-Is Flock the same than using a Supervisor? *NO*, we do not provide the same guarantees, process are not linked to their fathers therefore spawned processes can be re-started (due to balancing or errors) without the father even knowing about it.
-This implies that if the processes must are stateful, they can re-create that state from an external source.
+Is Flock the same than using a Supervisor? *NO*, we do not provide the same guarantees, processes are not linked to their fathers therefore spawned processes can be re-started (due to balancing or errors) without the father even knowing about it.
+This implies that if the processes are stateful, they must re-create that state from an external source.

-Out use case for Flock is the following:
+Our use case for Flock is the following:
-We have user connecting and disconnecting to our system.
+We have users connecting and disconnecting to our system.
 When a user connects, a new process is spawned that is in charge of streaming information to that user (a ticker for example).
-Those processes are pretty much independet of each other and from the processe that spawned them.
+Those processes are pretty much independet of each other and from the process that spawned them.

 First, we want to balance those processes over a (small) number of nodes.
 This is provided by the hash ring.